 Tire width has also become important when looking at aerodynamics for road bikes, since wider tires on wider rims can provide improved aero drag as well as comfort.
 Ten years ago, there would be hardly room for 25 mm tires in road frame designs.
 With the advent of disc brakes and the science behind wider tires offering improved performance, nearly all the frame manufacturers have adapted their designs to accommodate wider tires.
 Now modern racing bikes are being designed to accommodate up to 32 mm or even 35 mm tires.

-Gravel bikes - What bike geometry do I need?
+Gravel bikes - What bicycle geometry do I need?

 Though gravel bike designs range from race to ultra-endurance to singletrack capability, the properties behind the geometry choices will be similar to road bikes.
 That means that you’ll get familiarly aggressive geometries for gravel bikes that are intended to be raced in the biggest gravel events such as Unbound and Mid South.
 For those bikes that are more intended for adventure riding and bikepacking, you’ll find much more relaxed geometry numbers with slacker angles, higher stack and shorter reach for comfort.